APHGames/web/docs/learning/cheatsheets/git.md

 ## cherrypick
-git cherry-pick <commit-hash>                   // applies one commit to current branch git cherry-pick --edit 5321                     // cherry-pick that edits the commit msg git cherry-pick --no-commit <commitA> <commitB> // cherry-pick that doesnt make new commit
+git cherry-pick <commit-hash>                   // applies one commit to current branch git cherry-pick --edit 5321                     // cherry-pick that edits the commit msg git cherry-pick --no-commit <commitA> <commitB> // cherry-pick that doesnt make new commit (copy-paste)

 ## patch
 ### a good solution if we only want to takes changes from another part of the working tree